artlurg431/CarbScan-Self-Checkout-Machine/README.md

 <img width="1110" height="765" alt="image" src="https://github.com/user-attachments/assets/6208235b-4753-4950-ba3e-99b1621c4de4" />

+The insturctions below are mostly outdated, although adding new wifi's is the same as adding extra sco's or eas'

 This is a relitevly new product, here i will show you how to set it up (_The setup is the same for every other additional model_)

 Also, you need the CrbNet model to use this product